American Jewish Museum: History

 Today, the AJM galleries are still located on the Pittsburgh JCC's Squirrel Hill campus.
 While the AJM continues to emphasize the Pittsburgh community in its exhibitions and programming, its scope has grown as it collaborates with regional, national, and international artists and organizations.
 Additionally, the AJM frequently explores Jewish themes such as contemporary iterations of rituals, but aims to reach the wider community though exhibits with broad appeal and programming that encourages interfaith discourse.

 Recent exhibitions

 As a non-collecting museum, the AJM works with local, national, and international artists to create original exhibitions, and occasionally hosts traveling exhibitions from institutions such as the United States Holocaust Memorial Museum.
-Here is a list of recent, notable exhibitions:
+Selected exhibitions include: